abidaziz1/Advanced-Network-Scanner/README.md

 - **Vulnerability Detection**: Simple vulnerability assessment based on open ports and common weaknesses.
 - **Output Formats**: Saves results to both JSON and CSV files for easy access and review.
 - **Multithreaded Scanning**: Scans all TCP ports (1-65535) in parallel for fast results.
+## Use Cases

+- **Penetration Testing:** Use this tool to detect open ports, identify services, and run vulnerability scans on a target network.
+- **Ethical Hacking:** Identify potential security flaws in networks using SYN scanning and SSH brute-force techniques.
+- **Vulnerability Scanning:** Detect vulnerable services and operating systems by scanning all open ports.
+- **Network Security Audits:** Perform comprehensive network scans to audit your organization's network security posture.

 ## Prerequisites